-"Everybody Hurts" is a song by R.E.M., originally released on the band's 1992 album Automatic for the People and was also released as … read more
+"Everybody Hurts" is a song by American rock band R.E.M., released as the third single from their seventh studio album, Automatic for the P… read more

 R.E.M. were an American alternative rock band from Athens, Georgia, formed in 1980 by drummer Bill Berry, guitarist Peter Buck, bassist/backing vocalist Mike Mills, and lead vocalist Michael Stipe.
 One of the first alternative rock bands, R.E.M. was noted for Buck's ringing, arpeggiated guitar style, Stipe's distinctive vocal quality and obscure lyrics, Mills's melodic basslines and backing vocals, and Berry's tight, economical style of drumming.
 R.E.M. released there first single—"Radio Free Europe"—in 1981 on the independent record label Hib-Tone.… read more